-Good for: Laid-back, honest, down-to-earth high-quality pub food without hiked up tourist prices, and after-work specials including 2-for-1 cocktails on a Thursday and Sunday roasts!
-A bit of a hipster’s paradise and good for a Christmas party – there’ll be live music in the bar on Christmas Eve, a Bad Jumper Party on Fri Dec 15 and a Pop-up Party on New Year’s Eve.
+Good for: Laid-back, down-to-earth high-quality pub food without hiked up tourist prices, and after-work specials including 2-for-1 cocktails on a Thursday and Sunday roasts!
+A bit of a hipster’s paradise and good for a party – there’s grown-up party nights, a Rum & Reggae night and the first ElmFest with live music and street food this August.
+Keen on eye on their social events calendar!

 Not for: Formal white-table cloth intimate fine dining or an all-singing, all dancing outside kids play area.

 The damage: Decent.
 Breakfasts, £3.50 – £9.50; starters/snacks £3.75 (3 for £10); soup, £5.50; Burgers £10 – £14.50; Mains, £9.50 – £21.50 for an Aubrey Allen Dry-aged Flat Iron Steak; Sides, £3.
 Puds, £3.50 – £5.

 The One Elm, 1 Guild Street, Stratford-Upon-Avon, CV37 6QZ, Tel: 01789 404919.
 Email: email@example.com, oneelmstratford